-There are a number of differences between being a cash buyer for a property and being a mortgage buyer.
-The biggest and most obvious difference is that cash buyers do not have to apply for a mortgage.
+There are a number of differences between being a cash buyer and buying with a mortgage.
+The most obvious difference is that cash buyers do not have to apply for a mortgage.
 This means that they will often spend less money than a mortgage buyer due to there being no interest payments to a lender.
 It can also mean that the conveyancing process for a cash buyer can be completed much more quickly.

 Some sellers may decline mortgage buyers as the purchase funds are only guaranteed once a final mortgage offer has been received.
-A lender may decline to lend to a buyer a number of times throughout the mortgage process, making them slightly less reliable in some sellers’ eyes.
 A cash buyer should have proof of funds immediately.

 A previous study from One77 Mortgages discovered that, on average, mortgage buyers pay 9% more than cash buyers in the UK.
 This is corroborated by the November 2020 UK House Price Index as cash buyers in England paid an average of £250,255, whilst mortgage buyers paid £274,999.

-It’s not just property prices that can be cheaper for cash buyers, however.
+It’s not just property prices that can be cheaper for cash buyers.
 Buyers applying for a mortgage will have to be thoroughly scrutinised by their lender and will also be faced with added conveyancing fees during the process.
-An example of this would be the conveyancing searches that all mortgage buyers are required to purchase before the sale is complete, adding to the overall cost of buying a house.

 However, both types of buyers will still have to pay: